openstack/nova/api-guide/source/server_concepts.rst

 -  **Evacuate**

-   Should a compute node actually go offline, it can no longer report status about any of the instances on it.
+   Should a compute node actually go offline, it can no longer report status about any of the servers on it.
 This means they'll be listed in an 'ACTIVE' state forever.

-   Evacuate is a work around for this that lets an administrator forceably rebuild these zombie instances on another node.
-It makes no guarantees that the instance was actually down, so fencing is left as an exercise to the deployer.
+   Evacuate is a work around for this that lets an administrator forceably rebuild these zombie servers on another node.
+It makes no guarantees that the host was actually down, so fencing is left as an exercise to the deployer.

 -  **Resize** (including **Confirm resize**, **Revert resize**)